libbymiller/covid-uk/README.md

 ## Running on Docker

+**NOTE:** It is highly recommended you change the `git clone` statement within the Dockerfile to refer to your own fork of this repository!

 The repository contains a Dockerfile which can be used to build an image:

 `docker build -t coviduk .`